ipetinate/clingon/src/templates/core/SCAFFOLD_GUIDE.md

 This documentation describes how to use the `meta.yaml` file to create local resources based on templates found in the `.clingon/templates` folder.

+If you don't know how to create YAML or custom local template files, I recommend that you run the initialization command with the `--examples` flag, which will do all the local configuration necessary for the project to work, in addition to adding some ready-made files. example so you can use it.

+    ```shell
+    npx clingon init --examples
+    ```

 ## Structure of the `meta.yaml` File

 The `meta.yaml` file contains definitions of resources that the CLI tool uses to generate components, pages, async functions, or whatever you want.